Elemis Pro-Radiance Illuminating Flash Balm Review

 Review

-• Some anti-wrinkle efficacy: Elemis Pro-Radiance Illuminating Flash Balm has an anti-wrinkle rating of 2.0 out of 10 so you may expect some, although limited, effect on wrinkles.
+• Modest anti-wrinkle efficacy: Elemis Pro-Radiance Illuminating Flash Balm has an anti-wrinkle rating of 2.0 out of 10 so you may expect some, although limited, effect on wrinkles.

-Quite moisturizing: Elemis Pro-Radiance Illuminating Flash Balm has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Elemis Pro-Radiance Illuminating Flash Balm is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Propylene Glycol (est. ≈6.0%) and Glycerin (est. ≈3.0%).